I-15 Dynamic Mobility Project

 With 1,434 miles of interstate highway and a key corridor for freight, close agency coordination and real-time communication is vital to improve advanced warnings, responses to events, and consistent traveler information along the I-15 corridor.
 The I-15 Mobility Alliance has secured federal funding through the Multi-State Corridor Operations and Management program to implement a near-term, high-priority need for the corridor.

-This new tool will allow agencies along the I-15 corridor to see what is happening across state lines and have access to each other’s road network data, weather devices, and current road conditions status.
-Kimley-Horn coordinated with multiple state and local agencies along the corridor to involve key operations and maintenance staff, public information/communications staff, and regional traffic/transportation management representatives.
-Our team also conducted workshops with the multi-state partnership to walk through various operational concepts and arrive at a preferred option.
+This new tool will allow agencies along the I-15 corridor to see what is happening across state lines and have access to each other’s road current road conditions status.
+Kimley-Horn is coordinating with multiple state and local agencies along the corridor to involve key operations and maintenance staff, public information/communications staff, and regional traffic/transportation management representatives.
+Our team is also conducting workshops with the multi-state partnership to walk through various operational concepts and arrive at a preferred option.

 This project consists of three phases: